 You haven’t wrapped your company vehicles because, “We cannot afford the time to have our vehicles off the road to get them wrapped.”

 In most cases, you shouldn’t have a lot of downtime.
 Ask the graphics company if they can provide graphics installers during your off-times.
-Here’s an example of working to fit the clients schedule. we were asked to install graphics on 4,000 vehicles, at 200 locations, all over America.
+Here’s an example of working to fit the clients schedule.
+We were asked to install graphics on 4,000 vehicles, at 200 locations, all over the United States.
 The vans were used from 6 am to 6 pm Monday through Saturday.
 We completed the vast majority of the installations after hours and on Sunday at their locations.

 “The company now has over 4,000 re-branded work vehicles on the street.
 They deliver a new fresh message at a cost of less than $1 CPM (cost per thousand impressions).
 Putting the CPM in perspective, traditional media, such as TV, radio, and print, can cost upward of $20 CPM.
 The work was all completed after work hours with zero time lost.
 A potential multi-thousand dollar loss, from interrupted work, was avoided.” — Case Study: Rebranding 4,000 Vehicles at 200 Locations with Zero Down Time